LearnTeachCode/leadership/study-group-hosting-guide.md

 - **What part of LA are you based in?** We have members from all over, so host it in a place that's convenient for you!
 We are happy to help you find a venue too.
 Coffee shops, restaurants with wifi, coworking spaces, or libraries can all be good venues.

 - **What do you hope to learn from being a host?** Just asking out of curiosity!
-For example, Liz Krane started Learn Teach Code in early 2015 to make new friends, get over her social anxiety, motivate herself to continue learning, and improve her leadership skills.
+For example, Liz Krane started Learn Teach Code (originally named Learn to Code LA) in early 2015 for a few reaons: to stay motivated in learning to code, to make friends, to get over her social anxiety, and to improve her leadership skills.
 Running a group is also an excellent way to build up your professional network!

 **So the first things you'll have to decide are:**
 - What's the topic of your study group?